ihark/pinimatic/README.md

  + Send Bulk invitations to a list of email addresses (specific to recipient)
  + Generate Bulk invitation codes with specific number of uses
  + Superusers have full control over all users pins for easy admin.

+### Current Security & Compatability Features
+ + SSL implimented with development simulation for testing
+ + P3P implimented (please edit the policy acording to your privacy policy)

 ### Roadmap
  + User Boards